meyer-lab/FcgR-binding/Manuscript/CoverLetter.md

 In this study, we employed a model of multivalent immune complex binding to FcγR receptors and show that it captures the influence of avidity on immune complex binding.
 Applying this model, we show it can quantitatively predict effector response in response to diverse interventions in a forward manner and can deconvolve the causal factors of response in a reverse fashion.
 More broadly, these results demonstrate the power of a unified binding model tied to computational inference techniques to link theory and experimental observation.

 We wish to include supplementary figures with this paper, to be posted online.
-As submitted, the manuscript is in accordance with the guidelines for a research article.
 Some suggested reviewers are the following:

 Effector signaling: